Appreciation in real estate is widely misunderstood by most people.

 If you do the math, that’s 42% / 13 years = 2.6% appreciation a year.

 Wait, that’s not awesome!

-To put that in perspective, over that same period, money invested in the S&P 500 would have returned 118%.
+To put that in perspective, over that same period, money invested in the S&P 500 index would have returned 118%.

 You might be tempted to say that I’m picking a certain time period or a city where it happens to look bad, but there are several random periods in HCOL areas where you will get a similarly low rate.
 And while sometimes in can be much higher, it can also be lower.